Subbu786/4103-102-OpSys-Shaik/Test_One_Addon.md

 4.What is Swapping and what is its purpose?

 Swapping is defined as the process of interchanging the contents of an area of main storage with the contents of an area in secondary memory.
-In general, all the data is tried to save in RAM but when the data is too big & RAM doesn't have the enough memory to save it then we save it into secondary storage. when we are executing an application the program tries to find that data in RAM but when it doesn't find it then it turns to secondary storage.
+In general, all the data is tried to save in RAM but when the data is too big & RAM doesn't have the enough memory to save it then we save it into secondary storage.

+Purpose:
+        when we are executing an application the program tries to find that data in RAM but when it doesn't find it then it turns to secondary storage.
 Now the program needs to bring the data in secondary memory into RAM for the application to run.
 So some of the data in RAM is freed to sav ethe incoming data.
 This is done by interchanging the data from RAM to secondary & Vice-versa.
 This is the purpose of Swapping.

 5.Why does figure 3.9b have two blocked states?